milochristiansen/lua/README.md

 noise, each change listed here will list the files I modified for that change.

 (please don't bug me about using version control, I *do* use version control.
-I just use a custom type designed for single person teams where the only important use is rolling back bad changes and such)
+I just use a custom type designed for single person teams, where the only important use is rolling back bad changes and such)

+* * *

+1.1.1

+More script tests, more compiler bugs fixed.
+Same song, different verse.

+* Added another set of script tests. (script_test.go)
+* Fixed unary operators after a power operator, for example `2 ^ - -2`.
+To fix this issue I totally rewrote how operators are parsed. (ast/parse_expr.go)
+* Fixed semicolons immediately after a return statement. (ast/parse.go)
+* Fixed an improper optimization or repeat-until loops.
+Basically if the loop had a constant for the loop condition its sense was being reversed (so a false condition resulted in the loop being compiled as a simple block, and a true condition resulted in an infinite loop). (compile.go)
+* Fixed `and` in non-boolean contexts.
+Also `and` and `or` *may* produce slightly better code now. (compile_expr.go)

 * * *